ngworker/ngworker/packages/spectacular-docs/docs/feature-testing/angular-testing-library.md

 ```

 [`SpectacularAppComponent`](../api/classes/spectacularappcomponent) is a simple
-component with a router outlet which will host all our feature's routes.
+component with a router outlet that will host all our feature's routes.

 Notice that we resolve the render result and store it in a variable of type
 [`RenderResult<SpectacularAppComponent, SpectacularAppComponent>`](https://testing-library.com/docs/angular-testing-library/api#renderresult):